fbohz/fbohz.github.io/_posts/2020-09-16-data-structures_pt2.markdown

 - Linked lists, arrays are linear.
 Linked lists are considered a type of tree
 - Trees have **only one parent** and it can **leaf notes**
 - Within trees you can have **sub trees**
-- Example:
-  - DOM is a tree data structure.
-HTML is parent then body is parent with many children.
-- Facebook comments have a tree DS, with commments of comments etc.
+- Facebook comments have a tree DS, with comments of comments etc.
 - Abstract syntax tree.
 Code is broken down by a machine as this.
 - There are many tree data structures.

+Examples: DOM is a tree data structure.
+HTML is parent then body is parent with many children.

 ## Binary Trees